moorechow/pyRevit/8credits.md

 &nbsp;

 - [Python Software Foundation](https://www.python.org) and - [IronPython Team](http://ironpython.net) for creating and maintaining such a powerful language.
-- [Jetbrains PyCharm Team](https://www.jetbrains.com/pycharm) for the best IDE ever!
+- [Jetbrains PyCharm Team](https://www.jetbrains.com/pycharm) for the best IDE ever and support of open-source projects!
 PyCharm is a python IDE but is truly the best I have ever worked with.
 Jetbrains team truely knows how to make effective and user friendly software.
+Jetbrains provides free license to their pyCharm IDE for open-source projects and that's how I got to use pyCharm for pyRevit development.
 - [Daren Thomas](https://github.com/daren-thomas) (original version, maintainer of [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell)) for creating RPS and helping me.
 - [Gui Talarico](https://github.com/gtalarico) for creating the amazing [RevitPythonWrapper Library](http://revitpythonwrapper.readthedocs.io/) and also for testing and new tool ideas and contributing python scripts to the library.
 - [RevitAPIDocs](http://www.revitapidocs.com) for making it much easier for me to develop pyRevit on my own macOS.
 I had troubles using the old-school chm doc files.